What is a normal PSA?

 If you would like to discuss your results with our doctors – please register here.

 A quick note on our data

-Our analysis combined our data sets, which include the PCPT and PCLO datasets, as well as several smaller datasets that we have collected.
+Our analysis combined our data sets including the PCPT and PCLO datasets and several smaller datasets that we have collected.
 Each patient has their last PSA test within 12 months of a confirmatory biopsy.
 The biopsy determined the presence of significant cancer.
 This combined data set is unique because it is a population risk study, as every man received a biopsy.
 It is not a study of high-risk men or men who already have prostate cancer, which allows us to have a much more applicable view of risk for the average man.
 It also provides a realistic view of population-level risk, not just the population that decided to get tested.

 n = 43,321